Spooky-dev/pack-man/README.md

 Version 1.5:

- - Changed the uuid command for easir copying on mobile. *test*
+ - Changed the uuid command for easir copying on mobile. *Suggested by Void988#5929*
  - Added Embedded buttons on commands:
     - Ping
     - UUID